santifa/rustea/README.md

   * The user deploys a feature set with `rustea pull <fs-name>`
       * For only deploying script files use `rustea pull --script <fs-name>`
       * For only deploying configuration files use `rustea pull --config <fs-name>`
+      * Use `rustea pull <fs-name> <path>` for pulling a single file or folder from the feature set
+      * The path is the absolute or relative path of the file or folder on the filesystem.
   * `rustea` fetches the content of the feature set and copies script files to `/usr/local/bin` and configration files to their repository path name without the feature set name
   * Local copies are overwritten
   * Sudo is required if the files are copied into filesystem regions where the user has no rights